perezja/sc_wdl_example/README.md

 ### Containerization

-The image for running the workflow can be built with `make build` in repo directory
+The image for running the workflow can be built with `make build` in the head repo directory

 ### Generating Input JSON